 The purpose of the college transfer programs is to provide students with the first two years of a baccalaureate degree.
 If students plan to transfer to a four-year college or university, they should declare a college transfer program as their program of study.
-Cape Fear Community College (CFCC) offers five (5) college transfer programs: one (1) associate in arts, one (1) associate in science, one (1) Associate in Engineering, and three (3) associate in fine arts.
+Effective Fall of 2014, Cape Fear Community College (CFCC) will offer five (5) college transfer programs: one (1) associate in arts, one (1) associate in science, one (1) Associate in Engineering, and three (3) associate in fine arts.

 Steps to Transferring to a Four-Year College